 How do I choose a toothpaste for my child?

-Fluoride is the toothpaste ingredient used to prevent cavities and nearly every toothpaste contains some, however, fluoride toothpastes are not recommended for children until they have the ability to effectively spit out the toothpaste.
-After age six, less than a “pea-sized” amount of fluoride toothpaste should be used with guidance.
+Fluoride is the toothpaste ingredient used to prevent cavities, and nearly every toothpaste contains some.
+A “pea-sized” amount of fluoride toothpaste should be used with guidance once teeth have erupted.

 Should my child wear a mouth guard?